IFML-UT/MLLAcademy-2025/README.md

 # 🤖 AI Meme Generator Project

-Welcome to the AI Meme Generator project, built as part of the UT Austin Machine Learning Summer Academy!
+Welcome to the **AI Meme Generator project**, built as part of the UT Austin Machine Learning Summer Academy!

+This project guides students through building a fun, safe, and AI-powered meme generator using open-source models and free-tier tools.

-This multi-modal machine learning project allows students to generate meme captions from safe prompts, match them to pre-approved meme templates using OpenCLIP, and deploy their own working meme generator app using Streamlit Cloud.
+This multi-modal machine learning project allows students to generate meme captions from safe prompts, and match them to pre-approved meme templates using OpenCLIP.

+Students will:
+- Generate meme-worthy captions from text prompts.
+- Select the best caption and match it to a semantically relevant image.
+- Create and download a final meme combining the AI-generated text and image.

 > _This lab is built and supported by the Insitute for Foundations of Machine Learning (IFML)_

 ---